vinitp94/Pirates/docs/README.md

 - Vanilla javascript and 'jQuery' for overall game structure
 - 'HTML5 Canvas' for DOM manipulation and rendering
-- Webpack to bundle and serve various scripts
+- Webpack to bundle up various scripts

 In addition to the webpack entry file, the following files will be included: